IFRS 15 Explained: A Simple 5-Step Guide

 Let's walk through some of the most common tricky situations you might face.
 Understanding how to approach contracts with multiple deliverables, mid-stream changes, variable pricing, and principal-versus-agent relationships will give you the confidence to handle your revenue recognition accurately.
 For high-volume businesses, managing these complexities manually can be overwhelming, which is why many teams turn to automated solutions to maintain accuracy and speed up their financial close.
 If you're finding these scenarios are becoming the norm for your business, it might be time to schedule a demo to see how automation can help.

-Scenario: Contracts with Multiple Obligations
+Scenario: Your Contract Has Multiple Obligations

 Many contracts bundle several products or services together.
 Think of a software license that includes implementation services and ongoing technical support.
 Under IFRS 15, you can't just recognize all the revenue at once.
 You have to treat each distinct promise to the customer as a separate performance obligation.
 Even if you offer something as "free," like installation, it's considered part of the total transaction price.
 You must assign a portion of the total contract value to that "free" item and recognize the revenue as that specific obligation is fulfilled.
 This ensures your revenue reflects the true value you deliver at each stage of the customer relationship.

-Scenario: When a Contract Changes
+Scenario: A Customer Modifies a Contract

 Contracts aren't always set in stone.
 Sometimes, you and your customer agree to a change mid-contract.
 How you account for this depends on the nature of the change.
 If the modification adds a new, distinct product or service at its standalone selling price, you essentially treat it as a new contract.
 However, if the change affects existing goods or services—like offering a retroactive discount—you'll adjust the revenue for the original contract.
 The key is to determine if the change is separate from the initial agreement or fundamentally alters it.
 This distinction is critical for keeping your revenue recognition on track and your financials accurate.

-Scenario: Dealing with Variable Payments
+Scenario: How to Manage Variable Payments

 Does your pricing include discounts, rebates, performance bonuses, or refunds?
 This is known as variable consideration, and it adds a layer of estimation to your transaction price.
 IFRS 15 requires you to estimate the amount of revenue you expect to receive from these contracts.
 However, you can only include it in the transaction price if it's "highly probable" that a significant reversal of that revenue won't occur later.
 This means you need a solid basis for your estimates, using historical data and current information to make a reasonable prediction.
 It’s a balancing act between reflecting the contract's full value and avoiding overstating your revenue.